 Other mates get “numb” in a hospital setting and feel overwhelmed by the whole process of giving birth.
 The doula will pick up where ever he would like her to.
 Having a doula also allows him to take a break, get a bite to eat and a cup of coffee – remember delivering a baby takes time!

-Other benefits of having a labor support doula:
+Benefits of having a labor doula:

 - She doesn’t change shifts.
 You may love one of your nurses but chances are she will not be working the whole length of your labor.
 Your doula stays with your until you deliver and beyond.